0xAX/asm/content/asm_3.md

 	;; base for multiplication
 	mov rcx,  10
 __repeat:
-	;; Compare the first element in the given string with the NUL terminator (end of string). cmp [rsi], byte 0
+	;; Compare the first element in the given string with the NUL terminator (end of the string). cmp [rsi], byte 0
 	;; If we reached the end of the string, return from the procedure.
 The result is stored in the rax register. je __return